OfTheTrade/asteroidgame/README.md

 score (without going bellow zero) and if the asteroid is big enough two smaller and faster asteroids are spawned at it's location.
 Lastly, the function now checks for a space key input.
 If it detects that, and it has been not been fired for 15 states, a bullet is created on the spaceship, with it's speed being affected by BULLET_SPEED and the spaceships rotation and speed.

+Part 5:
+In include, interface.h was added.
+In modules, interface.c was added.
+In program/game, program.c and a makefile was added.

+interface.h simply states the three function that initiate, update, and close the interface

+interface.c contains the implementation of those functions.
+It contains:
+1. interface_ititiate, that uses raylib to open the correct size of window and set the correct target fps
+2. interface_close, that simply uses raylib to close the window
+3. interface_draw_frame, that updates the interface for every frame.
+It uses raylib to begin drawing, first clearing the background to be black, then calculating some vectors that will be used to transform the state cordinates to interface cordinates.
+The midddlevector shows the middle of the screen, flippedorient and flippedposition are the spaceships orientation and position with the y cordinated reversed, while transform vector is the vector that will be added to the objects to move them to the correct interface cordinate.
+It first draws the spaceship, making sure to flip it's y cordinate.
+It is made out of an isoskeles triangle, with each angle being 2π/3.
+A small circle also is drawn on it's front edge.
+The bounds of the space of the state that we will use are calculated, and state_objects is used to return a list of all objects within.
+Now we will access all nodes of the list, drawing either a bullet (full circle) or asteroid (line circle) on the cordinates given by adding the transform vector to the location vector of the object (with the y cordinate reversed).
+Lastly, an fps counter is drawn, and if the game is paused a pause message is also drawn.
+Raylib is used to stop drawing.

+game.c uses all previous programs to finally make a functional game.
+1. It uses state_crate() to create a state.
+Then , interface_init() to initialize the interface.
+2. The raylib function start_main_loop is used to call the function update_and_draw repeatedly until the game window closes.
+Update and draw first uses the function keypresses to detect all keys pressed during this loop, then state_update is called with the current state and the key presses. interface_draw_frame is then called with the state to update the interface.
+The struct of keys created by keypresses() is freed. keypressess itself simply uses raylib to detect the pressed keys and updates the key struct it creates with the correct bools.
+3. Interface_close is called to close the interface. state_destroy is used to destroy the state and the program returns zero.
+The program ends.